chapter three

 3.4.2 Defining incremental schedules with data intervals

-3.4.3 Defining intervals using time deltas
+3.4.3 Defining intervals using frequencies

 3.4.4 Summarizing interval-based schedules